IshGill/DSA-Guides/README.md

 # DSA and Leetcode walkthroughs
-My walkthroughs, designed to help build solid fundamentals and understanding for concepts in data structures and algorithms, and how to identify patterns and efficiently solve various leetcode problems.
+This project contains comprehensive walkthroughs for how to solve data structures and algorithm related problems.
+I detail how I derived my solution, algorithms, and how to build intuition and discover patterns to solve these problems efficiently.

 # Patterns
 ## Sliding Window